Signed in as:

 This lawsuit is part of an ongoing multi-year scheme allegedly orchestrated by David J. Heil and affiliates to strip assets from co-owned ventures.
 It claims that Texas Built, LLC improperly acquired multiple self-storage facilities from State Storage Lubbock, LLC through insider transactions in which the defendants signed as both buyer and seller.
-The properties were allegedly transferred without notice or fair compensation, and appraisals referenced in the complaint show they were worth over $3 Million more than the sale price.
-The suit asserts causes of action for fraudulent transfer, breach of fiduciary duty, and unjust enrichment, as well as operating a criminal scheme and seeks damages exceeding $3 Million.
+The properties were allegedly transferred without notice or fair compensation, and appraisals referenced in the complaint show they were worth over $3 million more than the sale price.
+The suit asserts causes of action for fraudulent transfer, breach of fiduciary duty, and unjust enrichment, as well as operating a criminal scheme and seeks damages exceeding $3 million.

 In this derivative and direct action, JHOG Holdings alleges that David Heil diverted nearly half a million dollars by moving company funds from State Storage Lubbock, LLC into his personal account and refusing to return them.
 The complaint also claims that Heil blocked access to financial records, delayed tax documentation, leased properties to related parties at below-market rates, and allowed key assets to fall into disrepair and condemnation.
 The lawsuit asserts claims for conversion, breach of fiduciary duty, breach of contract, and unjust enrichment, seeking recovery of the misappropriated funds and restoration of JHOG’s management rights.